Google Apps for Education: Privacy & Security

 - It has become necessary to address increasing incidents of electronic identity fraud

 - Recent IT audits are requiring improved password security procedures.

 It will be necessary for the Help Desk to make positive identification of individuals requesting password resets.
 In order to achieve this, we are asking your cooperation in complying with one of the following procedures:

 - Self-Service Solution: Use the web interface by following the "Forgot my Password" link on the myMICA sign in page to reset forgotten passwords.
 Users enter personal information to identify themselves.
 This option is available 24x7.

-- If you are not on campus and need assistance, you email or call the Help Desk at Help@MICA.edu / (410) 225 - 2201.
+- If you are not on campus and need assistance, contact the Help Desk.
 If emailing the Help Desk to request help with your password, please include your birth date in your email so that the Help Desk can verify your identity.

 - If you are on campus and need assistance, bring your MICA ID card to the Help Desk located on the second floor of the Art Tech Center (1208 W. Mt Royal Avenue), and the Help Desk will provide you with assistance at that location.

 MICA has implemented these policies and procedures to help protect accounts for members of the MICA community and the personal information associated with them.
 MICA encourages everyone to setup up "forgot my password" questions, to change your password regularly and to make sure your passwords are complex.

 Google Groups allow shared communication between a significant numbers of known users within the MICA community.
 Managers must be identified for each Group and are responsible for maintaining member lists and managing group settings.
 Google Groups can be used for email communication to large segments of the MICA community such as "faculty" or "staff".

 The power of Google Groups is that they can also serve as a discussion board or list serve that would allow all members to post items to the group.
 Messages can be viewed via email or by visiting the Google Group web page.